gjanders/AppDisabler/README.md

 Icons by Bing CoPilot

 ## Release Notes
+### 0.0.3
+Updated splunk python SDK from 2.0.1 to 2.0.2 as per Splunk cloud compatability requirements

 ### 0.0.2
 Removed SHC check as app.conf is not replicated in an SHC by default, this should therefore run per-SH cluster member